 Budgeted project costs include right of way, utilities, construction and other miscellaneous costs.
-The data for this measure is collected by the Design Division and will no longer be updated.
-The measure represents a cumulative total.
+The data for this measure is collected by the Design Division and will be updated quarterly and represents a cumulative total.
 All current MoDOT reports for Recovery Act projects can be found on MoDOT's Ready To Go Web site.

 MoDOT has not awarded any additional Recovery Act projects this quarter.
 To date, 193 projects have been awarded at 10.5 percent, or \$63,123,000, below MoDOT's program budget of \$598,840,000 for these projects.
-No additional Recovery Act projects are scheduled and after September 30, 2010, no Recovery Act funding is available for new projects.
-Bids have come in lower primarily due to contractor competition in the market and the strategic arrangement and timing of projects in the letting schedule.
+No additional Recovery Act projects are scheduled for letting unless savings are realized during the construction phase prior to the September 30, 2010 Recovery Act FINAL deadline to obligate all funds.
+Bids have been coming in lower primarily due to contractor competition in the market and the strategic arrangement and timing of projects in the letting schedule.